evan-buss/imdb-web-scraper/readme.md

-# CSC459 Big Data - Scrapy Reasearch
+# IMDB Web Scraper

 Scrapy is a python framework for scraping data and crawling websites.
+I have created various crawlers to learn Scrapy and improve my Python skills

 ## Project